Two Ways to Add Beauty to a Vegetable Garden

 Outside the Welcome Center was a long border of mixed leafy greens that should convince all gardeners to add curly kale, cabbage, and basil to their annual and perennial beds.
-The combination of shapes, sizes, colors and textures, is as lovely as any flowery ornamental bed I’ve seen.
+The combination of shapes, sizes, colors, and textures is as lovely as any flowery ornamental bed I’ve seen.

-There were several striking displays inside the gardens, as well.
+There were several striking displays inside the gardens as well.
 In a long planter, the gardeners have mixed green and red leaf lettuce with large-leafed spinach and peas.
 These veggies were interplanted with purple petunias for a stunning display.

-To make the most of a planting like this, repeat the pattern throughout the planter, and place the peas along the planter’s edge so they can drape over the sides.
+To make the most of planting like this, repeat the pattern throughout the planter, and place the peas along the planter’s edge so they can drape over the sides.